GeoMOER/moer-base-python/docs/units/_unit07/unit07-04_working_csv.md

 ## 🛠️ Working with CSV Data

-Once you’ve imported a CSV file into a pandas DataFrame, you can begin exploring and editing the data.
+In this section, you'll learn how to read, explore, and manipulate data from a CSV file using `pandas`.

 ![CSV Table]({{ site.baseurl }}/assets/images/unit_images/u07/csv_example.jpg)
 [📥 Download CSV file]({{ site.baseurl }}/assets/tests/unit07/csv_example.csv)

-Use `.head()` and `.tail()` to view the first or last few rows:
+### 📥 Import CSV into a DataFrame

 ```python
 import pandas as pd